 2. Convert calls to messages before they start

-New channels like Apple Business Chat and Google’s Business Messages give brands the ability to intercept customer behaviors that are about to become calls, and offer them a convenient messaging option instead.
-Chat Suggest with Apple Business Chat detects that a customer on an iOS device is about to place a call, then shows a pop up inviting them to message.
+New channels like Apple Messages for Business and Google’s Business Messages give brands the ability to intercept customer behaviors that are about to become calls, and offer them a convenient messaging option instead.
+Chat Suggest with Apple Messages for Business detects that a customer on an iOS device is about to place a call, then shows a pop up inviting them to message.
 Google’s Business Messages places messaging buttons in Search and Maps, ensuring that customers looking for your contact info see the option to message — all in the most popular place they go to find information: Google.

 It can also help to give customers who call your 1-800 number the option to continue the conversation in messaging.
 This deflection offer reduces the hassle that IVR phone trees impose on customers with tedious menu options and long hold times, and helps further educate customers on the availability of new channels.

 3. Deliver fast, rich experiences that keep customers coming back